haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Casting Time: 1 bonus action Range: Self
 Components: V
 Duration: Instantaneous
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 165

 Briefly surrounded by silvery mist, you teleport up to 30 feet to an unoccupied space that you can see.
 Modify Memory